graphql-markdown/graphql-markdown/docs/settings.md

 ## `customDirective`

-Use these options to render custom directive information for types (see [custom directive](/docs/advanced/custom-directive)).
+Use this option to render directive information for types (see [custom directive](/docs/advanced/custom-directive)).

 | Setting           | CLI flag        | Default     |
 | ----------------- | --------------- | ----------- |